Microsoft Surface Laptop 3: What to Expect (and What We Want)

 There hasn't been any speculation that Microsoft would move away from the signature Surface Laptop design, so we're expecting to see more of that plush Alcantara fabric on the deck.
 We'll also be crossing our fingers that Microsoft continues to sell the stealthy black model, though a price cut on that variant would be appreciated.

-Regarding specs, the Surface Laptop 3 is expected to run either 8th Gen or the new 10th Gen "Ice Lake" Intel CPUs, with Core i5 and Core i7 options.
-Although, again, nothing has been confirmed on that front.
+Regarding specs, the Surface Laptop 3 is expected to run the new 10th Gen "Ice Lake" Intel CPUs, with Core i5 and Core i7 options.

 What We Want from the Microsoft Surface Laptop 3